hayleyshanks/Shanks_2025_figure_code/README.md

 # Shanks_2025_figure_code
-Code to creation figures for clinical trial follow-up paper
+MATLAB and R scripts to create figures for a follow-up manuscript describing a clinical trial on p75 neurotrophin receptor modulation.
+Code is still a work in progress.